Skip to Main Content

 The Supplemental Nutrition Assistance Program (SNAP, or Link) helps individuals and families purchase groceries.

-• A refugee or asylee;
+• A refugee or asylee

-• An Iraqi or Afghan special immigrant;
+• A ‘special immigrant’ visa holder, including an Iraqi or Afghan special immigrant

-• A Cuban or Haitian entrant;
+• A Cuban or Haitian entrant

-• An Amerasian from Vietnam;
+• An Amerasian from Vietnam

-If you are not eligible for SNAP due to your immigration status, you can still apply on behalf of your children who are eligible.
+If you are not eligible for SNAP due to your immigration status, you can still apply on behalf of your children or others in your household who are eligible.

-Learn About SNAP
+Learn More About SNAP and Immigration

 Food Pantries